Genesis 43 – Joseph Meets His Brothers a Second Time

 1. (15-18) Joseph invites the brothers to dinner.

-b.
-Now the men were afraid because they were brought into Joseph’s house: Perhaps they feared that the kindness from the Egyptian leader was just to arrange their execution.
+c.
+Now the men were afraid because they were brought into Joseph’s house: Perhaps they feared that the kindness from the Egyptian leader was only to arrange their execution.

 2. (19-23) The brothers explain the money and are treated well in Joseph’s house.